beatobongco/TIL/day_notes/2018-04-24_Interview_v3.md

 A subjective rating of the candidate and how I think he/she will fit in Insync culture.
 Can base on Introductory Guide Questions.

-If not yet convinced, ask questions gleaned from the interview or ask candidate to tell me an interesting fact or a joke.
+Extra questions:
+* Tell me an interesting fact many people don't know.
+* Tell me a joke.
+* What are things that are very offensive to you?

 # Closing

-Any questions?
+* Any questions?
+* When can you start?

 # Evaluation